A Step-by-Step Guide

 - Standard - Standard chargen is just that-- standard.
 You'll be asked to put an average amount of effort into creating a history and background for your character.
 You can't leave Standard chargen without an approved character profile, which includes a bio and a public history.
 Standard Characters receive the full amount of normal advantages, stats, and skills.

-- Advanced - Advanced Chargen has the same stats, skills, advantages, and requirements of Standard, but asks you to demonstrate some roleplaying and creative writing skills.
+- Advanced - Advanced Chargen has the same stats, skills, advantages, of Standard, but is much more stringent and requires you to demonstrate some roleplaying and creative writing skills as well as significantly higher attention to detail.
 Your character is expected to be well developed, rich, and interesting.
 In return for your effort, the character is given expanded game options and support.
-While your ranks of stats and skills may not be higher than a Standard character, a well-crafted Advanced character will have more influence, resources, and support at their disposal.
+While your ranks of stats and skills may not be higher than a Standard character, a well-crafted Advanced character will have the potential to have more influence, resources, and support at their disposal.
+Do not be surprised if your Advanced submission is denied, as the requirements are strict and you must show care and purposeful investment to the character creation process.
+Rushing is not an option.

 Once you've chosen what kind of chargen you want to start off in, you'll find yourself in the character generation room.
 At the very top, in the middle, is the name of the character you're currently working on - don't worry if it says something like User4332 or the name of your last character, because you will be changing this very soon.